Fungus - including Mold and Yeasts

 - [Pleruotus ostreatus, P. sapidus, P. pulmonarus,

 (US), Cep (French), Boletus edulis]

 Considered by some the "king of mushrooms", the boulet has a dome shaped cap ranging from tan to reddish brown with a sponge like underside rather than gills.
 The stem is thick and white to yellow.
-Fresh porcini can be ordered on-line, but must be shipped express because they are rather prishable.
+Fresh porcini can be ordered on-line, but must be shipped express because they are rather perishable.

-Dried Porcini are becoming fairly common in U.S. groceries, but at about
+Dried Porcini are becoming fairly common in U.S. groceries, but at

-on these for flavor, not texture.
+mushy, so depend on these for flavor, not texture.

 Portobella - [Portabello,